dshamanthreddy/blueprint-helm-charts/kanister-postgresql/README.md

 ```bash
 $ helm delete my-release
 ```

 The command removes all the Kubernetes components associated with the chart and deletes the release.

+The command removes all the Kubernetes components associated with the chart and deletes the release.